entrypoint-lv/DataTableQueryBuilder/README.md

 }
 ```

-> The Build method returns a BuildResult object that contains a builded query and some other properties, expected by your JS datatable - this method doesn't execute the query.
+> The Build method returns a BuildResult object that contains a builded query and some other properties, expected by JS datatable - this method doesn't execute the query.

 > To execute the query and return the data to the datatable, call the CreateResponse method.